 If you think you have seen all of Vienna and its surroundings, think twice.
 Have you visited Klosterneuburg monastery and palace?
 I did not know much about it before my last trip to Vienna.
-As I had visited Vienna many times before, I was looking for something new and that’s why Klosterneuburg appeared in my searches from the depths of the internet.
+As I had visited this awesome city many times before and have done best free things in Vienna, I was looking for something new and that’s why Klosterneuburg appeared in my searches from the depths of the internet.
 Klosterneuburg Monastery has been one of Austria’s most important religious and cultural centers for more than 900 years.
 It was the residence of the Babenberg and Habsburg dynasties.
 The combination of practiced faith, outstanding art treasures and the oldest vineyard in Austria makes the monastery a worthwhile travel destination, situated just outside Vienna.

 Klosterneuburg has had two main milestones in its history: the first is establishing the monastery in the early 12th century, the second is early 18th century plans of building an imperial residence that would combine the functions of a monastery and a palace by Emperor Charles VI, inspired by Escorial in Spain.